quarkslab/NumbatUI/DOCUMENTATION.md

 ### C++

 C++ support is powered by [Clang 11.0.0](https://clang.llvm.org/).
 For more Information please visit [Clang C++ Status](https://clang.llvm.org/cxx_status.html).
 For issues loading C++ code, please have a look at [Clang language compatibility](https://clang.llvm.org/compatibility.html) or report a bug in our [bug tracker](https://github.com/CoatiSoftware/SourcetrailBugTracker).

-### Java

-Sourcetrail includes support for Java 12 and lower which is powered by [Eclipse JDT](https://github.com/eclipse/eclipse.jdt.core).
-If you encounter any issues while using Sourcetrail on a Java project, please let us know by providing a minimal example in our [bug tracker](https://github.com/CoatiSoftware/SourcetrailBugTracker).

 ### Python